ckruf/DSA_Python/ch11/trinode_restructuring.md

 4: Let c be the right child of b and let T3 and T4 be the left and right subtrees of c, respectively
 ```

+The result of a trinode restructuring is that depth of x and its subtrees is reduced.
+In the case of same alignment between x, parent and grandparent, its depth is reduced by one.
+In case of opposite alignment, it is reduced by two.
+The depth of z increases by one.
+The depth of y decreases in the case of same algnment, and stays the same in case of opposite alignment.